 1. Bait Hook

-Bait hooks are the most commonly found type of hook.
+Bait hooks (or a baitholder hook) are the most commonly found type of hook.
 They often have barbs attached to the shank to help keep the bait in place.

 They are extremely versatile and can be used for most types of fishing.
 You should certainly have a variety of bait hook sizes in your tackle box at all times.